joelfiddes/cv-markdown/README.md

 # md-cv

-My markdown CV, which currently looks something like [this](http://blm.io/cv/), see this [blog post](http://blm.io/blog/markdown-academic-cv/) for details.
+My markdown CV, which currently looks something like [this](https://joelfiddes.github.io/cv/), see this [blog post](http://blm.io/blog/markdown-academic-cv/) from Ben Moore for details.

 ### How to run